 What counts as ‘simple’ can be debated.
 It really depends on the context.
 The skills to have to hand are the following:

 - expand brackets

 Keep the Value

-Suppose we substitute a value for the unknown, say the unknown is and we substitute .
-The value before any process must be the same as the value of the expression after the process.
+The value of the expression before any process must be the same as the value after the process.